The Brownfields Project identifies, assesses, and creates remediation plans for mine-scarred sites

-Phase I assessments will be conducted for identified sites on both public and private property.
+Phase I assessments were conducted for identified sites on public and private property.
 Sites on private property will not be assessed beyond Phase I unless a formal agreement is made to ensure public benefits (such as easement or land transfer).
-The project team will assist interested property owners in drafting public benefit agreements.
+The project team assisted interested property owners in drafting public benefit agreements.

-Phase II assessments will be conducted for eligible sites.
-The project team will also develop up to two Site Cleanup Plans.
-Cleanup Plan(s) will include:
+Phase II assessments were conducted for eligible sites.
+The project team also developed up to two Site Cleanup Plans.
+Cleanup Plan(s) including:

 - Summary of the Phase II findings